mono/cocos-sharp-samples/GoneBananas/Walkthrough.md

 ### CCApplication Class

-The CCApplication class is used to start the game. we'll need to create this in the platform specific project.
+The CCApplication class is used to start the game.
+We'll need to create this in the platform specific project.
 This is the only code that will be needed in the platform specific projects.

 On iOS, add the the following code in the AppDelegate: